themanyone/whisper_dictation/README.md

 **Freedoms and responsibilities** Free and open-source software comes with NO WARRANTIES.
 You have permission to copy and modify for individual needs in accordance with the included LICENSE.

 **The ship's computer.** Inspired by the *Star Trek* television series.
 Talk to your computer.
 Have it answer back with clear, easy-to-understand speech.
 Network it throughout the ship.
-Use your voice to write Captain's Log entries when the internet is down, when satellites are busy, or in the far reaches of the galaxy, "where no man has gone before.
+Use your voice to write Captain's Log entries when the internet is down, when satellites are busy, or in the far reaches of the galaxy, "where no man has gone before."

 **Translation.** This app is optimized for dictation.
 It can do some translation into English.
 But that's not its primary task.
 To use it as a full-time translator, start `whisper.cpp` with `--translate` and language flags.
 Use `ggml-medium.bin` or larger language model in place of `ggml-tiny.en.bin`.